The cycleops magnus trainer user guide PDF, for posterity.

 - The main advantage is that most of them allow you to also send non-emergency messages – you can e.g. send an “I’m fine” message to your spouse, update your facebook feed, or send text messages.
 Functionality and pricing varies depending on brand.

-To sum it up: PLBs rely on a more reliable network, cost less in the long run, but are less flexible in what they can do.
-Satellite messengers are less reliable, cost more, but allow you to do more communication than just “SOS”.
+To sum it up: PLBs rely on a proven and reliable network, cost less in the long run, but are have far fewer features.
+Satellite messengers may be less reliable depending on network, cost more in the long run, but allow you to do more communication than just “SOS”.

 Popular PLBs include products from ACR Artex.
-Popular satellite messengers include products from Spot and DeLorme.
+Popular satellite messengers include products from Spot and Garmin.
+As of 2017, the Garmin satellite messengers offer more features and rely on a better network than Spot, but they are also more expensive.

 PLBs are usually around $250 and need to be serviced every 5 years for about $150.